HealthCatalyst/documentation/HCRTools/docs/index.md

 * Longitudinal algorithms
 * Longitudinal imputation
 * Undersampling for unbalanced classes
-* A focus on SQL Server
+* A focus on SQL Server and Oracle

 ## How to download